cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 modified: 2018-09-10T21:45:35
 ---

-I've been working a lot with Haskell and Nix lately, and I thought now would be a good time to pause and write about it before I either forget what I've learned or forget why I found it difficult in the first place.
+I've been working a lot with Nix and Haskell lately, and I thought now would be a good time to pause and write about it before I either forget what I've learned or forget why I found it difficult in the first place.

 This is the first of a series of posts, with the overarching goal of building up a deterministic Haskell development environment using Nix, including a modern IDE experience and any tooling built-in.
-I've seen a lot of Haskell posts recently (rightly-so) expressing frustration at the initial developer experience, and hopefully this can contribute to alleviating that.
+I've seen a lot of Haskell posts recently expressing frustration at the initial developer experience, and hopefully this can help alleviate that.
 This means that while we'll end each post with a valid, working environment, along the way I'll try to also explain the individual pieces as much as I understand them, so we can build up more of an intuition of what each piece does.